dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-10-15-haunted-house-at-at-jiu-jitsu-nyc.md

 home: false
 thumbnail: /img/1572987289_tmp_dsc08935.jpg
 tags:
-  - halloween
-  - haunted house
-  - nyc
-  - spooky
-  - jiu jitsu
-  - Blog
 ---

-## Thank you to everyone for your help and support during the Haunted house.
+Thank you to everyone for your help and support during the Haunted house.
 We hope you all had a scary good time!!!

 ![](/img/1572987289_tmp_dsc08935.jpg)